topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 To stop the script, press Ctrl+C.
 On termination, the SPI device is safely closed, and the LED matrix stops updating.

-Note: Ensure that /dev/spidev3.0 exists and the wiring matches the pin mapping table.
+**Note**: Ensure that /dev/spidev3.0 exists and the wiring matches the pin mapping table.
 Also, power the MAX7219 module with a stable 5V source.

 ## 7.4 PWM
 PWM (Pulse Width Modulation) is used to control devices like LEDs, motors, and buzzers by varying the width of the pulse signal.
 The D3-G board supports PWM through the sysfs interface in Linux.